z360394624/ffmpeg-mobile-build-shell/help.md

   --enable-libxcb-shape    enable X11 grabbing shape rendering [autodetect] --enable-libxvid         enable Xvid encoding via xvidcore,
-                           native MPEG-4/Xvid encoder exists [no] --enable-libzimg         enable z.lib, needed for zscale filter [no] --enable-libzmq          enable message passing via libzmq [no] --enable-libzvbi         enable teletext support via libzvbi [no] --disable-lzma           disable lzma [autodetect] --enable-decklink        enable Blackmagic DeckLink I/O support [no] --enable-mediacodec      enable Android MediaCodec support [no] --enable-netcdf          enable NetCDF, needed for sofalizer filter [no] --enable-openal          enable OpenAL 1.1 capture support [no] --enable-opencl          enable OpenCL code --enable-opengl          enable OpenGL rendering [no] --enable-openssl         enable openssl, needed for https support if gnutls is not used [no] --disable-schannel       disable SChannel SSP, needed for TLS support on Windows if openssl and gnutls are not used [autodetect] --disable-sdl2           disable sdl2 [autodetect]
+                           native MPEG-4/Xvid encoder exists [no] --enable-libxml2         enable XML parsing using the C library libxml2 [no] --enable-libzimg         enable z.lib, needed for zscale filter [no] --enable-libzmq          enable message passing via libzmq [no] --enable-libzvbi         enable teletext support via libzvbi [no] --enable-lv2             enable LV2 audio filtering [no] --disable-lzma           disable lzma [autodetect] --enable-decklink        enable Blackmagic DeckLink I/O support [no] --enable-libndi_newtek   enable Newteck NDI I/O support [no] --enable-mediacodec      enable Android MediaCodec support [no] --enable-libmysofa       enable libmysofa, needed for sofalizer filter [no] --enable-openal          enable OpenAL 1.1 capture support [no] --enable-opencl          enable OpenCL processing [no] --enable-opengl          enable OpenGL rendering [no] --enable-openssl         enable openssl, needed for https support if gnutls or libtls is not used [no] --disable-sndio          disable sndio support [autodetect] --disable-schannel       disable SChannel SSP, needed for TLS support on Windows if openssl and gnutls are not used [autodetect] --disable-sdl2           disable sdl2 [autodetect]